kubeshop/kusk-gateway/docs/index.md

 You can apply your API definition like any other Kubernetes resource using our custom-made Kusk Gateway [API](customresources/api.md) CustomResourceDefinition (CRDs).

 Other [Custom Resources](customresources/index.md) are used to configure the Envoy Fleet which implements the gateway and specify additional routing configurations.

+Check our [Installation] instructions for installing to the generic Kubernetes cluster or use these [local installation instructions](local-installation.md) to evaluate the Kusk Gateway locally with Minikube.